CURATED FORUM FOR CONTEMPORARY ART BERLIN

-Since its founding, the Berlin Biennale has become one of the most important international forums for contemporary art.
+Since its founding, the Berlin Biennale art event has become one of the most important international forums for contemporary art.
 Each edition brings together the most influential current positions of artists, theorists, and practitioners from a variety offields in one of the most culturally progressive cities in Europe.

 The Berlin Biennale for Contemporary Art takes place every two years at varying locations in Berlin and is defined by the differing concepts of its renowned curators.
 It promotes experimental formats and provides the appointed curators the space and freedom to present the latest relevant and challenging positions independent of the art market and collection interests.
 Participation in the exhibition has contributed to numerous young artists achieving international status.

 The 1st Berlin Biennale took place in 1998.
 It was founded on the initiative of Eberhard Mayntz and Klaus Biesenbach-founding director of Kunst-Werke Berlin-in order to promote a representative and international forum forcontemporary art in Berlin.
 The significance of the biennial within the cultural landscape is reflected by the continuous funding provided by the Kulturstiftung des Bundes (German Federal Cultural Foundation) since 2004.
 In 2017, thefunding was committed again and additionally increased to 3 million Euro per edition for the 11th and 12th Berlin Biennale (2020/2022) respectively.